NCTUE® empowers you to take control of your credit.

 1-866-349-5185

-If you believe information in your NCTUE Disclosure Report is incomplete or inaccurate, notify our team directly and if warranted, we will investigate the matter with the source that provided the information – free of charge.
+If you believe information in your NCTUE Disclosure Report is incomplete or inaccurate, you can open up a dispute online by utilizing the NCTUE consumer portal (nctueconsumerportal.com).
+You may also notify our team directly, and if warranted, we will investigate the matter with the source that provided the information – free of charge.
 Please complete and return the Research Request form included in the Disclosure Report and provide details of the information you believe is inaccurate.
 To enter a dispute by telephone, please call: 1-866-343-2821.
 You must have a copy of your current Disclosure Report available during the call.
 Based on the results of the investigation, we will either update the status of the disputed information or delete the item from your Disclosure Report.
 If the disputed information has been verified as accurate by the service provider, it will remain on your Disclosure Report.
 However, you may add a statement of explanation to the report and work to resolve the dispute directly with the service provider.
 You may also mail your dispute to NCTUE at the address below.
 Please include your name, address, Social Security number, and date of birth.

 Disputes & Fraud